Floating building

-A floating building is a building unit with a flotation system at its base, to allow it to float on water.
+A floating building is a building unit with a flotation system at its base, allowing it to float on water.
 It is common to define such a building as being "permanently moored" and not usable in navigation.
-Floating buildings are usually towed into location by another ship and are unable to move under their own power.
+Floating buildings are usually towed into location by another vessel and are unable to move under their own power.

+Floating buildings typically appear in land-constrained urban areas and regions, but they are also common in parts of Asia, where they serve as resorts and alternative accommodation for tourists.